the-plaid-agency/launch-checklist/README.md

 ### Transactional Email

-All Wordpress website must install and setup the [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugin.
+All Wordpress websites must install and configure the official [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugin.

 An API key will need to be created for the website at [Sendgrid.com](https://sendgrid.com/) and then configured in the plugin.
-Credentials are available in Keepass.
+Credentials for our Sendgrid account are available in Keepass.

 In addition to the API Key, [Sending Domain Authentication](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) will need to be set up in order to ensure email has a high deliverability rate.
-We'll need access to the DNS for the website, or we'll need contact someone who does.
-Make sure to always complete this step if possible.
+We'll need access to the DNS for the website to add the required values.
+Make sure to always complete this step if possible!

 Finally, ensure that all forms on the website use `wordpress@websitename.com` as the Sending Address.
-For the Sending Name, make sure to use the exact name of the website as it is written in Wordpress.
-Make sure to configure these settings in Sendgrid's settings page, Ninja Forms, Contact Form 7, and any other plugins that might send email.
+For the Sending Name, make sure to use the exact name of the website as it is written in Wordpress (i.e. Website Name).
+Make sure to configure these settings in Sendgrid's plugin settings page, Ninja Forms, Contact Form 7, and any other plugins that might send email.

 ### Image Optimization